yuzibo/yuzibo.github.io/_posts/2016-01-18-dev_char_kernel.md

 	return 0;
 }
 /*
- * This function is  called whenever device is being read from user space .data is being sent from the device to the user.In this case is uses the copy_
+ * This function is  called whenever device is being read from user space.
- *to_user() function to send the buffer string to the user and captures any  * errors *@parma filep A pointer to a file object
+ * data is being sent from the device to the user.In this case is uses the copy_to_user() function to send the buffer string to the user and captures any  * errors

+ *@parma filep A pointer to a file object
  *@parma buffer The pointer to the buffer to which this function writes the  *        data *@parma len The length of the b